fandm-college/rcs.github.io/cluster/job_scripts.md

   - 192 GB memory
 - GPU node has 4 GPUs

-Again any single job should never use all of any of the resources.
-But just for clarity the computational upper limits are as follows:
+Again any single job should never use all of any of these resources.
+But just for clarity the computational upper limits specified as sbatch directives are as follows:

 - `#SBATCH --nodes` cannot exceed 28 (effectively 28 since the GPU node should ony be used for GPU based software)
 - `#SBACTH --ntasks`